rafaelchiafarelli/harpia/README.md

 * events and via callbacks connected to detached threads must be implemented.
 	* create, change, update.
 Read will not generate new events
  * database is implemented securelly - always
+* all classes MUST HAVE A toString method.
+	* toString must be overloaded
+		- pretty print (json like)
+		- pretty print (xml like)
+		- pretty print (yaml like)
+* constants must be represented
+* initialization of variables must be allowed all constants must be initialized

 ## process
 # creation of a specialized proto file.
 This protofile will have special tags in it that will enable and configure each feature.